gyunayK/Movie-Deck/README.md

 Here are some of the project's best features:

 * Movie Search: Just type in the name of a movie you're curious about and the app will pull up all the details you need.
 * Favorites List: Found a movie you love?
-Add it to your favourites list so you can easily find it again later.
+You can add it to your favourites list to easily find it again later.
 * Commenting System: Have thoughts about a movie?
 Leave a comment on it and see what others have said.
 Engage with a community of movie lovers.
-*  Responsive Design: Whether you're on your computer, tablet, or phone, the app will adjust to fit your screen perfectly.
+* Responsive Design: Whether on your computer, tablet, or phone, the app will adjust to fit your screen perfectly.
 No more frustrating scrolling or zooming.

 <h2>🛠️ Installation Steps:</h2>